Prometheus3375/destiny2-auto-fishing/readme.md

 ## Termination

-The tool can be terminated by pressing Enter after it is fully started.
+The tool can be terminated by pressing `Enter` after it is fully started.
-While tool is running you can freely change keyboard layout, but you are forced to use English (USA) before its start.

 ## Making custom configuration file